 Get a grip – one way or another

 Yes, you need traction when driving.
-Losing traction and getting stuck could cause stressing delays, possibly with serious consequences.
+Losing traction and getting stuck could cause stressful delays, possibly with serious consequences.
 Find out what different methods there are to increase traction below.

 Drivers ruling under the laws of nature